 1 tbsp cashew cream (blend cashews with enough water to keep blender blades running)

-Click here >OTHER DAIRY PRODUCTS to find all of them
+Click here >OTHER NON-DAIRY PRODUCTS to find all of them

 Also, see How To Convert Traditional Recipes To Vegan

 You may like >“Food Revolution: What We Eat Can Make A Difference” an eye-opening and compelling documentary.
 This film features T. Colin Campbell, Vandana Shiva.